A Cog in the Cosmic Machine

 Explanation:

-Original milestone timeline given to me by my professors.
+• Image 1: Original milestone timeline given to me by my professors

-One example of a milestone sprint schedule I created for my team.
+• Image 2: Example of a milestone sprint schedule I created for my team

-An example sprint with a Kanban board containing detailed tickets.
+• Image 4: Example sprint with a Kanban board containing detailed tickets

 Reflection: